Save

 UHF Radio

 All 4WD vehicles should be fitted with a good quality UHF radio and antenna.
-If all attempts to rescue your vehicle from a bog fail, you can ask on the radio for help!
+If all attempts to rescue your vehicle from a bog fail, you can call for help on the radio!

-The most important thing you can do before going on any trip is to let someone know where you are going and when you are due back.
-The more details you leave with friends, family, police, or local ranger the better chance you have of help coming to your aid.
+Most importantly, before any trip, let someone know where you are going and when you are due back.
+The more details you leave with friends, family, police, or local ranger, the better chance you have of help coming to your aid.

-Always stay with your vehicle for as long as you can.
-If you have to leave your vehicle, make sure you have adequate equipment to walk and take plenty of water.
-Also, leave a note in the vehicle explaining your situation and exactly where you are heading.
+Secondly, stay with your vehicle for as long as you can.
+If you need to leave your vehicle, make sure you have adequate equipment to walk with, and take plenty of water.
+Leave a note in the vehicle explaining your situation, and exactly where you are heading.

 What do you do to stay safe on the road?